verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/VerrazzanoAnalysisTool.md

 Note that the data captured by this script might include sensitive information.
 This data is under your control; you can choose whether to share it.

-The directory structure created by the `k8s-dump-cluster.sh` tool, for a specific cluster dump, appears as follows:
+The directory structure created by the `k8s-dump-cluster.sh` tool, for a specific cluster snapshot, appears as follows:

     $ CAPTURE_DIR
-      cluster-dump
+      cluster-snapshot
         directory per namespace (a directory at this level is assumed to represent a namespace) acme-orders.json
           application-configurations.json